Hamilton Marsh Conditional Purchase

 Contributing to the Preservation of Hamilton Marsh

-If you are considering contributing to the preservation of Hamilton Marsh, there are two options:
+If you are still considering contributing to the preservation of Hamilton Marsh, there are two options:

 Nanaimo & Area Land Trust - Fundraising campaign

-NALT has committed to raising $250,000 towards the purchase of Hamilton Marsh.
+NALT successfully reached their goal of $250,000 and and continue to receive donations.
 For more information please visit our What's New article or donate directly at nalt.bc.ca/hamilton-marsh.

 Mt.
 Arrowsmith Biosphere Region - Pledge Drive

-MABR have launched a pledge drive to help raise part of the $7.5 million fundraising target.
+MABR launched a pledge drive to assist the RDN with the purchase.
 For more information please visit our What's New article or download your pledge form at mabr.ca/hamiltonmarsh.

 About Hamilton Marsh